prabormukherjee/Chatbot_basic/README.md

 <br>
 To know more about rasa <a href ='https://itnext.io/building-a-chatbot-with-rasa-9c3f3c6ad64d'> Check </a> the article.
 Or find rasa <a href ='https://rasa.com/docs/getting-started/'> Documentation </a> here.
 <br>
-If you want to run rasa for first time, set the directory and then run `rasa init` this command in terminal.
-Then to try it on terminal use `rasa shell`.
-If you changed anything from the code, dont forget to train the model again using `rasa train`.
-Finally if you want to check the confidence of some intents, run `rasa shell nlu` , a nd that will show all the confidence and details part of your bot.
+If you want to run rasa for first time, set the directory and then run ``rasa init`` this command in terminal.
+Then to try it on terminal use ``rasa shell``.
+If you changed anything from the code, dont forget to train the model again using ``rasa train``.
+Finally if you want to check the confidence of some intents, run ``rasa shell nlu`` , and that will show all the confidence and details part of your bot.
 <br>
 Here I made a simple bot that can provide information about some specific timezone.
 I have not connect it with any database or apis to get the timezone.
 I just hardcoded some value using city names, so other city that is not present will display an unsuccessful result.